ActEuropa/European-Constitution/european-federalist-papers/constitution-for-a-european-federation.md

 # Article IV – Organization of the Executive Branch

-## Section 1 - Establishing the offices of the President and the Vice President
+## Section 1 - Establishing the offices of the Chancellor and the Vice-Chancellor

-1. The executive power is vested in the President of the European Federation.
-He/she is in office for a term of four years, together with the Vice President who shall also be in office for a term of four years.
-The President and the Vice President are elected as a duo by the Citizens of the European Federation, which has to that goal one constituency.
-They are re-electable – forthwith – for one term.
+1. Federal executive power is vested in the Chancellor of the European Union.
+They are in office for a term of four years, together with the Vice-Chancellor who shall also be in office for a term of four years.
+Both are elected as a duo by the Citizens of the European Union, which has to that goal one constituency.
+No person shall serve more than two terms as Chancellor.
 2. The election of the President and the Vice President of the European Federation will be held on the third Friday in the month of October; the first election in the year 2016.
 To bridge the period between ratification of the Constitution of the European Federation and the first election of its President and Vice President the European Congress appoints from its midst an acting President.
 This acting President is not electable as President, nor as Vice President, at the first Presidential election of the European Federation.
 3. Electable for President or Vice President is any person who, at the moment of his candidacy, to be set by federal law, has reached the age of thirty five years, who has the nationality of one of the States of the European Federation and who has been registered as a Citizen of one of the States of the Federation for at least fifteen years.
 4. The President receives a salary for this position, set by the European Congress.
 The salary shall not be increased nor decreased during the term of his/her presidency, and he/she does not receive any other compensation or in kind from the European Federation, nor from any individual State of the Federation, nor from any other public institution within or outside of the Federation, nor from a private institution or person.